twmb/franz-go/pkg/sr/srfake/README.md

 # Schema Registry Mock

-The `mock` package provides an in-memory, concurrency-safe implementation of the Confluent Schema Registry REST API for unit and integration testing.
+The `srfake` package provides an in-memory, concurrency-safe implementation of the Confluent Schema Registry REST API for unit and integration testing.

 ## Features